LiberiFatali/darkskies-challenge/tutorial.md

   ...
 ```
 In parent folder `train`, each unique label has its own sub-folder that holds images belong to this label.

-Once the data is arranged in this directory structure, we can run [dk_build_image_data.py] on the data to generate the shardedTFRecord dataset.
-Each entry of the TFRecord is a serialized tf.Example protocol buffer.
-A complete list of information contained in the tf.Example is described in the comments of [dk_build_image_data.py].
+Once the data is arranged in this directory structure, we can run `dk_build_image_data.py` on the data to generate the shardedTFRecord dataset.

-Set `DK_ROOT` to the folder that is cloned from darkskies-challenge github repo (https://github.com/LiberiFatali/darkskies-challenge).
-To run [dk_build_image_data.py], you can run the following in command line:
+Set `DK_ROOT` to the folder that is cloned from darkskies-challenge github repo.
+To run `dk_build_image_data.py`, enter following in commands in the terminal:
 ```
 ## Prepare dataset , this should be modified for your computer
 # here I assume that all folders and files are in $DK_ROOT,